dmi3kno/gilchrist/README.md

 ## Example

+`{gilchrist}` is a special package!
+It uses `{magrittr}` pipe `%>%` to operate not on data, but on functions.
+It is a function factory engine!

-This is a basic example which shows you how to solve a common problem:
+This is a basic example which shows you how to solve a common problem.

 ``` r
 library(gilchrist)